pkuderov/network-model/README.md

 network-model
 =============

-This project emulate tcp\ip network and visualize it
+This project emulates tcp\ip network and visualizes it